Limited-Trust in Social Network Games: Conclusion and Future Directions

-We are also interested in incorporating historical data more generally into the decision making process.
+We are also interested in incorporating historical data into the decision-making process.
 Individuals who interact frequently are more likely to have an established relationship.
 They are thus less likely to switch partners if the utility increase is minor.
 Another way to incorporate historical data is based on past utility earned.
 Agents who do well are able to increase the number of interactions they can initiate per round.
-Changes to network structure based on past behavior is a related topic: edges may wither if unused, or new edges may appear from an agent $i$ to an agent $j$ if the two have a mutual neighbor $l$ whom both interact with frequently.
+Changes to network structure based on past behavior is a related topic: edges may wither if unused, or new edges may appear from an agent $i$ to an agent $j$ if the two have a mutual neighbor $l\neq i,j$ whom both interact with frequently.

+{Another potential topic for study is how agents behave when they may only accept a limited number of invitations.
+This brings with it a host of considerations: are invitations received in order, do they need to be accepted or declined sequentially, and do some agents decide who to invite only after receiving their invitations?}

-One final area of interest is how agents behave with unknown network structure.
-Consider the case in which an agent $i$ is aware of its one-hop neighborhood $N_1^i$, but is uncertain of its two-hop neighborhood when updating $\delta_i$.
+One final area of interest is how agents behave with unknown network structures.
+Consider the case in which an agent $i$ is aware of its one-hop neighborhood $N_1^i$ but is uncertain of its two-hop neighborhood when updating $\delta_i$.
 We wish to develop methods for $i$ to estimate the structure of $N_2^i$ as this will remove agent $i$'s need to know $\delta'_j$ of its neighbor $j$.

-It is our hope that the wider research community is as excited by this work as we are.
-To make it easier for interested researchers to explore this setting, we have made a portion of our code publicly available on Github at \url{https://github.com/kzr-soze/SocialNetworkGames}.
-This repository is written in Python3 and contains the class file which can be used to generate a network and track player behavior, as well as demo scripts to show its use.
+We hope the wider research community is as excited by this work as we are.
+To make it easier for interested researchers to explore this setting, we have made a portion of our code publicly available on GitHub at \cite{murray2020}.
+This repository is written in Python3 and contains the class file, used to generate a network and track player behavior, as well as demo scripts to show its use.
 We hope that making it available will enable further exploration by interested researchers.